The Transformers: The Movie: Plot

-The arriving Autobots crash their spaceship through Unicron's eye and become separated while Unicron continues to battle Decepticons, Junkions, and other defenders of Cybertron.
-Daniel saves his father Spike and the other consumed Autobots from Unicron's digestive system.
-Galvatron attempts to form an alliance with Hot Rod, but Unicron telepathically forces him to attack.
-Hot Rod is almost killed but, at the last second, successfully activates the nearby Matrix, its' power reformatting him into Rodimus Prime, the new Autobot leader.
-Rodimus defeats Galvatron by hurling him into deep space and uses the Matrix's power to destroy Unicron, its energy tearing him apart from the inside.
-Rodimus then reunites and escapes with the other Autobots as Unicron's giant body disintegrates in a massive explosion.
-With the Decepticons in disarray from Unicron's attack, the Autobots successfully retake Cybertron and celebrate the war's end, while Unicron's severed head orbits Cybertron.
+The Autobots arrive at the scene while Unicron continues to battle Decepticons, Junkions, and other defenders of Cybertron.
+Hot Rod's ship is damaged and he and his group of Autobots crash into Unicron's left eye.
+Daniel saves his father from Unicron's digestive system, and the group rescues several Autobots.
+Galvatron attempts to ally with Hot Rod, but Unicron forces him to attack.
+Hot Rod is almost killed but recovers and activates the Matrix, becoming Rodimus Prime, the new Autobot leader.
+Rodimus tosses Galvatron into space and uses the Matrix's power to destroy Unicron, then escapes with the other Autobots through Unicron's remaining eye.
+With the Decepticons in disarray, the Autobots celebrate the war's end and the retaking of their home planet while Unicron's severed head orbits Cybertron.